NIF-au/imagetrove/README.md

 * Federated authentication: end users log in to MyTARDIS using their institutional identity, which is verified by the Australian Access Federation's [Rapid Connect](https://rapid.aaf.edu.au) service.

+For ease of deployment, all of the components are packaged into a [Docker](https://www.docker.com/) container.

 The flow of data through the system is as follows:

 1. Instrument user chooses a dataset to archive.